12 strategies to find good employees

-Consider these 11 strategies for finding good employees.
+Consider these 12 strategies for finding good employees:

 1. Review resumes frequently

-Reviewing resumes frequently helps keep the hiring process efficient and responsive.
-By consistently checking resumes, you can quickly identify strong candidates, stay organized and avoid delays in reaching out to potential hires.
+Frequently reviewing resumes helps keep the hiring process efficient and responsive.
+By consistently checking resumes, you can identify strong candidates, stay organized and avoid delays in reaching out to potential hires.
+Building a candidate pipeline for frequently needed roles, even when a role might not be open, can save you time and effort in the future.

 2. Look internally